rwnx/pynonymizer/README.md

                         Specify a number of rows to populate the fake data table used during anonymization.
                         [$PYNONYMIZER_SEED_ROWS]
+  --mssql-backup-compression
+                        [MSSQL] Use compression when backing up the database.
+                        [PYNONYMIZER_MSSQL_BACKUP_COMPRESSION]
   -v, --version         show program's version number and exit

 ```